YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ## Changelog as of last update (13/10/2019)

+- IJN Mikasa joins the Guide, as a T2 (T0 w/ IJN gunboats)
 - HMS London Kai tiers up, from T0.5 to T0. (most consistent and consistently useful CA out there)
 - HMS Unicorn tiers up, from T0.5 to T0.
 (Shoho is still more relevant in more worlds, but considering she becomes a liability due to her nil aerial presence from W12 onwards, Unicorn *is* as good as her)
 - RM Carabiniere tiers up, from T1.5 to T1. (reliable and solid supporter with likewise solid DPS, more than what originally looked like)